wdas/python-jsonrpc/README.md

 The example above creates a proxy object for a service hosted on raboof.com.
 It calls the service's echo method and prints out the result of the call.

+This implementation supports JSON-RPC 2.0 which means that either positional arguments or keyword arguments, but not both, are allowed.

 Creating CGI based services
 ---------------------------